lemonce/lemonce.net/source/docs/lemoncase2/instructionkeyword.md

 <br>
 ## return
 ---

-The `return` statement ends sub-process execution and specifies a value to be returned to the sub-process caller.A sub-process immediately stops at the point where return is called.
+The `return` statement ends sub-process execution and specifies a value to be returned to the sub-process caller.
+A sub-process immediately stops at the point where return is called.
 <pre class='sublemon'>
 process main () {
 	counter();
 	}
 process counter() {
 	count = 1;
-	while(count < 5){	    // until 4
+	while(count < 5){	    // count=1,2,3,4
 		log count + 'A';
 		count +=1;
-		log count + 'B';    // until 5
+		log count + 'B';    // count=2,3,4,5
       }
 	return;
-    log count + 'C';        // never appears
+    log count + 'C';        // Never appears.
 }
 </pre>